DgtlBureau/personiway_knowledge_hub/src/posts/blog/fieldops_automation_checklist.md

 ---
-title: 'FieldOps Automation Checklist: When Is It Time to Automate?'
+title: 'When to automate ticketing in HVAC field service'
 description: 'A practical guide and checklist to help HVAC, BMS, and FieldOps teams decide when it’s time to automate their field service operations and what features to look for in a smart dispatching and ticketing system.'
 image: 'https://cdn-doamp.nitrocdn.com/FNzkmycmLOsKtovqIVRyKtjtEILzLDKX/assets/images/optimized/rev-13fe792/fieldcomplete.com/wp-content/uploads/2023/09/HVAC-Safety.-Risks-and-Technician-Protection.jpg'
 date: '05-05-2025'